AntonSol919/linkspace/basics.md

 No.

-Blockchains and supernets share a common dea:
+Blockchains and supernets share a common idea:

 Using cryptographic hashes and public keys to provide a model of data that trancends the connection used to share it.